-The unit addresses the following subcompetencies through content, instruction and/or discussion.
+The unit addresses the following subcompetencies through content, instruction, reflection, discussion, and activity.

-VE5.
-Work in cooperation with those who receive care, those who provide care, and others who contribute to or support the delivery of prevention and health services and programs.

-VE6.
-Develop trusting relationships with patients, families and other team members (CIHC, 2020).
+- VE5.
+Work in cooperation with those who receive care, those who provide care, and others who contribute to or support the delivery of prevention and health services and programs. - VE6.
+Develop trusting relationships with patients, families and other team members (CIHC, 2020). - VE7.

-VE7.
 Demonstrate high standards of ethical conduct and quality care in contributions to team-based care.